 This post is incredibly hard to write because I am sharing something private and very painful.
-This story of emotional abuse is not one from which fairy tales are born.
+This is my story of surviving narcissistic emotional and psychological child abuse and stopping the cycle of abuse.

 I wish I could say that I had a happy childhood, but that would be the furthest thing from the truth.
 I grew up with a mentally unstable mom who was narcissistic and had Borderline Personality Disorder.